RustFields/rustfields.github.io/design/architectural-design.md

     <img src="/assets/images/rufi-core-architecture.png">
 </div>

+The `lang` package contains the implementation of the core language constructs, that directly utilizes the `RoundVM` defined in the `round_vm` package alongside other related concepts (such as context, export ecc.).
+The `execution` package contains functions to evaluate aggregate programs.

 ## Integration layer between RuFi-core and ScaFi-core

 As regards the integration of the RuFi-core RoundVM in ScaFi-core, it was decided to use an additional layer, written in C, which allows to perform the binding of the APIs exposed in Rust.